The Vermont Statutes Online

 (d) All meetings of the Board shall be open to the public unless, by an affirmative vote of the majority of the members present, the Board shall vote that any particular session shall be an executive session in accordance with 1 V.S.A. § 313.

-(a) An official record of the proceedings of the Board of Selectmen shall be kept by its Clerk, who need not be a member of the Board of Selectmen, which shall be kept in the office of the Town Clerk and shall be open for public inspection.
+(a) An official record of the proceedings of the Selectboard shall be kept by its Clerk, who need not be a member of the Selectboard, which shall be kept in the office of the Town Clerk and shall be open for public inspection.
 The Town Clerk shall keep official record of the proceedings of all special and annual Town meetings.

 (b) The minutes of each meetings shall be approved by the Board at its next meeting and the official copy authenticated by the signature of the Clerk of the Board.

-(a) The selectmen shall appoint the members of the following permanent Commissions and positions:
+(a) The Selectboard shall appoint the members of the following permanent Commissions and positions:

 (1) Zoning Board of Adjustment;